michelp/metagration/README.md

   - Postgres docker container entrypoint friendly.

-  - Useable by extensions for enhanced upgrading.

 ## How does it work?

-Scripts are stored procedures run *in revision order*.
-This means that revision 2 is always run after 1, and before 3 when going up, and the opposite when going down.
+Metagration scripts are stored procedures run *in revision order*.
+This means that revision 2 is always run after 1, and before 3 when migrating forward, and the opposite when going backwards.
 It is not possible to insert "in between" two existing revisions, even if their revisions are not consecutive.
-A `BEFORE INSERT` trigger enforces that new scripts must have a revision > max(revision) for all existing scripts.
+A `BEFORE INSERT` trigger enforces that new scripts must have a `revision > max(revision)` for all existing scripts.
 While you can disable this trigger to bulk import revisions you will be responsible for their revision order being correct.

-When a script is created with `metagration.create()` the up and down code are substituted into the body dynamically generated plpgsql procedure.
-You don't have to use `create()`, a script can be written in any supported language that can write stored procedures, such as python and javascript.
+When a script is created with `metagration.new_script()` the up and down code are substituted into the body dynamically generated plpgsql procedure.
+You don't have to use `new_script()`, a script can be written in any supported language that can write stored procedures, such as python and javascript.